Fundamentals of Sound

 The Precedence Effect

-According to the precedence effect, listeners make their localization judgments based on the earliest arriving sound onset.
-The term "precedence" is used because the direct sound, with presumably accurate localization information, is given precedence over the subsequent reflections and reverberation, which usually convey inaccurate localization information.
-In fact, in reflective/reverberant environments, both IPD and ILD cues are diffused to such an extent that they become unusable, making the precedence effect a necessary strategy.
+According to this effect, listeners make their sound source localization judgments based on the earliest arriving sound onset.
+The term "precedence" is used to indicate that the direct sound, with presumably accurate localization information, is given precedence over the subsequent reflections and reverberation, which convey inaccurate localization information and blur the sources aural "image."
+In fact, in reflective/reverberant environments, both IPD and ILD cues may be diffused to such an extent that they become unusable, making the precedence effect a necessary localization strategy.

-[Optional: Watch Prof. Hartmann's 2018 presentation on the state of the field at McGill University's Center for Interdisciplinary Research in Music Media and Technology.]
+[ Optional: Watch Prof. Hartmann's 2018 presentation on the state of sound source localization research at McGill University's Center for Interdisciplinary Research in Music Media and Technology. ]

 The figure, below, illustrates the interaction between interaural time & intensity differences, observed in experiments exploring the precedence effect.